zeta-chain/docs/src/pages/developers/evm/connector.md

 deploy contracts to multiple chains supported by ZetaChain.
 Those contracts will be able to send messages and value between each other by implementing the `onZetaMessage` and `onZetaRevert` callbacks, and calling `connector.send`.

-## Examples

-We have a growing library of example apps with real code you can use to kickstart your development.